 There are many unique ideas — some facilitated and some easy to implement yourself.
 Here are just a few to get you started.

 Everyone loves trivia.
 Even if you are terrible at it, it brings about a lot of laughs and healthy competition and is an excuse to have fun.
 Rockoly offers a trivia host to play with your team during virtual happy hours.

 Answer fun cooking-themed questions alongside your team, responding as fast as possible to rack up points.
 The winner will love reminding everyone that they are the office champion for the next few weeks.

 Is it a night out on the town?
 No, but it’s the next best thing when team members are halfway across the globe!

 Who says Halloween can only be enjoyed in October?
 There is never a bad time for dress-up and ghoulish fun.
-Team members don their favorite cosplay costume or Halloween get up and meet up for an online event that won’t easily be forgotten.
+Team members don their favorite cosplay costumes or Halloween get-up and meet up for an online event that won’t easily be forgotten.

 Add to the spooky vibe with a Ghost Hunt in a Haunted Mansion.
 This guided virtual haunted house activity entails a 90-minute Zoom tour of the famous Winchester Mansion.
 It is an interactive experience, and participants look for clues, crack codes, and solve puzzles.